LawFlash

 • FDA’s long-awaited, final guidance document for Clinical Decision Support Software, which is once again listed on FDA’s FY 2022 “A-List” as a top prioritization guidance document.
 FDA has issued this guidance in draft twice previously—once in December 2017 and most recently in September 2019—and obtained significant feedback from industry and other affected stakeholders for both drafts (as discussed in our prior LawFlash).

 • A new draft guidance document on premarket submissions for artificial intelligence or machine learning (AI/ML) software.
-As described in our prior LawFlash, FDA proposed in an April 2019 discussion paper that premarket submissions for AI/ML-based software include a “predetermined change control program.”
+As described in a prior LawFlash, FDA proposed in an April 2019 discussion paper that premarket submissions for AI/ML-based software include a “predetermined change control program.”
 The agency later committed to issuing a new draft guidance document on this topic in its January 2021 action plan for AI/ML-based software as a medical device (SaMD).

 • New draft guidance documents on premarket submission content related to cybersecurity, SaMD, and software in a medical device (SiMD).